Prince-Charming-GaP/alliance-duel/06_day6_enemy_buster.md

 - ✅ Troops return if opponent doesn't have annihilation
 - ✅ Earn points from defeating enemy units
 - ❌ Lower point values than HQ attacks
-- **Best for:** Safer combat practice and point farming
+- **Best for:** All power levels - safer combat practice

 **HQ Farming:**
 - ✅ Higher point values per kill
-- ✅ Can gain resources from farms
+- ✅ Loot resources from enemy bases
 - ❌ Costs gas
-- ❌ Risk permanent troop loss
+- ❌ Risk permanent troop loss (if they have annihilation)
-- ❌ High healing costs
+- ❌ Healing costs
-- **Best for:** Strong players targeting weak opponents
+- **Best for:** Targeting much weaker opponents

+**Key takeaway:** Hunt at YOUR level, use 8-hour shields, learn and grow!

-### Strategy 2: DEFENSIVE PARTICIPATION (Medium Players)
+### Strategy 2: SHIELD WITH REINFORCEMENT (Passive Points)

-**Best for:** Mid-power players, those low on healing speedups, cautious players
+**Best for:** Players who cannot or prefer not to hunt actively

 **What to do:**
-1. **Use 24-hour shield** - Protects your base
+1. **Activate 24-hour shield** - Full protection all day
-2. **Join HQ as reinforcement** - Still earn points while shielded!
+2. **Join alliance member's HQ as reinforcement** - Earn passive points
-3. **Selective combat** - Only fight when odds are favorable
-4. **Help alliance defense** - Reinforce allied territories/cities
+3. **Stay shielded entire day** - Zero risk approach

 **The Reinforcement Strategy:**
-This is the SECRET strategy most players don't know!

 - You can be shielded AND earn points
-- Join an alliance member's HQ as reinforcement
+- Join a strong alliance member's HQ as reinforcement
 - When enemies attack that HQ, YOU get points
 - Your base stays protected under shield
-- **Free points with zero risk!**
+- Moderate points with zero risk

 **How it works:**
 1. Activate 24-hour shield
 2. Reinforce a strong alliance member's HQ
 3. When enemies attack them, you earn combat points
 4. Your own base never gets attacked
-5. Profit!

-### Strategy 3: LEARNING TO HUNT (Newer/Weaker Players)
+5. Collect passive points safely

+**When to use this strategy:**
-**Best for:** Lower power players ready to learn combat mechanics and grow stronger
+- You don't want to learn combat mechanics

-**THIS IS RECOMMENDED!** Even weak players benefit from learning to hunt:
+- You prefer passive playstyle
+- You're saving resources for next week
+- You have limited time to play actively
-- You become a better player by understanding combat
+- You simply prefer a safe, low-effort approach

-- Learn to scout, target selection, and resource management
+**Trade-offs:**
+- ✅ Zero risk, zero losses, zero costs
+- ✅ Moderate points via reinforcement
+- ✅ Protected all day
+- ❌ Learn nothing about combat
+- ❌ Miss looting opportunities
-- Practice makes you stronger for future weeks
+- ❌ Don't improve combat skills for future weeks

-- Looting resources accelerates your growth
-- **The passive reinforcement strategy teaches you nothing!**
+**This is a valid choice!** Not everyone wants to learn combat, and that's okay.

+### Strategy 3: FULL SHIELD (Pure Defense)

+**Best for:** Strategic resource conservation in unwinnable weeks

 **What to do:**
-1. **Start small** - Hunt farm accounts and very weak enemies
-2. **Use 8-hour shields between hunts** - Protect your base when not actively playing
-3. **Scout before attacking** - Learn to identify easy targets
-4. **Loot resources strategically** - Understand the looting cap
-5. **Learn from each battle** - Win or lose, you're building knowledge

-**Shield Strategy for Hunters:**
-- **8-hour shields** are better than 24-hour shields
-- Shield when going offline or between hunting sessions
-- Go online, hunt for 1-2 hours, shield again
-- This protects you while learning to attack

-**Why this is better than hiding:**
-- ✅ You learn combat mechanics
-- ✅ You gain looted resources (accelerates growth!)
-- ✅ You practice target selection
-- ✅ You become smarter and stronger
-- ✅ Even losses teach you valuable lessons
-- ❌ Passive reinforcement strategy = learn nothing
+1. **Activate 24-hour shield** - Complete protection
+2. **Stay shielded all day** - Don't participate
+3. **Save all resources for next week**

+**When to use this:**
-**Note:** Only shield 24 hours and skip combat if your alliance faces an impossibly strong opponent (20M+ power difference).
-Otherwise, hunt and learn!
+- Your alliance faces an impossibly strong opponent (20M+ power difference)
+- Strategic decision to conserve for a winnable week
+- The matchup is completely hopeless
+- Better to save everything for next Alliance Duel

+**Trade-offs:**
+- ✅ Zero losses, maximum resource conservation
+- ✅ Save gas, healing speedups, troops for next week
+- ❌ Minimal/zero chest rewards
+- ❌ No points, no learning, no loot
+- ❌ Miss all Day 6 Valor Medals

+**This is strategic, not cowardice!** Sometimes the smartest move is to skip an unwinnable fight.

 ## Combat Mechanics